grubaughlab/DENV-genomics/README.md

 ## Sequences

 The `.fasta` files are alignments of complete or near-complete DENV genomes (with trimmed UTRs).
 Viruses belonging to each serotype are split into individual files.
-Sequences are referenced with accession numbers.
+Sequences are referenced with NCBI accession numbers (if previously published).

 ## Metadata